NinaWie/joint_identification_and_control/README.md

     * In `train_cartpole.py` specify the dataste you want to use in the `train_img_controller` function.
     * Execute the script with `train_img_controller(None, config, not_trainable="all", base_image_dyn=baseline_dyn)` in the bottom, where `baseline_dyn` is now the path to the dynamics model trained above

+### Train cartpole contact dynamics

+BRANCH: contact_dyn

+* Collect dataset with target dynamics:
+    * Run `python evaluate_cartpole.py -d 3000` This collects 3000 samples with half of them with the contact force and half of them without
+* pre-train controller on state-action history without modified dynamics
+    * Use bottom part in `train_cartpole.py` for that
+    * Generate dataset with no contact dynamics
+    * Using self play and the dataset to train a controller --> Basically this is a normal cartpole controller, just that it does not only see the last state, but instead the last x states
+* Finetune dynamics:
+    * Other bottom part in `train_cartpole.py` --> use the dataset with contact dynamics as generated above, ensure no self play
+    * Train for 100 epochs is sufficient
+* Finetune controller with the residual network:
+    * Bottom part in `train_cartpole.py` --> Starting from the pretrained controller, but backpropagating through the trained dynamics model